jdonald/firefox-armhf/README.md

     apt-get source firefox:armhf
     cd firefox-*

-Apply Rust build system patch:
+Apply Rust cross-build patch:

-    # See build_gecko.rs.patch
+    patch -p1 < build_gecko.rs.patch

+Apply `rules.patch` to fix some conditions that are too Ubuntu-specific.
+Otherwise early on you'll hit a strange error about being unable to find `usr.bin.firefox.in`

+    patch -p1 < rules.patch

-Firefox 64 has this major difference according to changelog:
+Firefox 64.0 has this major change according to the changelog:

     # * Explicitly set HOME=/tmp

-which seems to break existing build flows.
-Edit debian/rules to remove the line.
+which breaks existing build flows.
+Apply `rules.mk.patch` to remove the line.

 Then run **dpkg-buildpackage**: